 When it comes to sticky medical issues, healthcare professionals typically have two options.
 Medication can provide targeted treatment, but almost always have side effects that range from neutral to potentially dangerous.
 The other option is surgical, which is invasive and sometimes hazardous to health in different ways.

-Khalil Ramadi is offering a third option: ingestible electro-technology that can directly stimulate the brain in order to treat certain disease states and conditions.
-Ramadi is an assistant professor of biomedical engineering at Tandon, and has been working on this technology for quite some time.
+Khalil Ramadi, assistant professor of bioengineering and head of the Laboratory for Advanced Neuroengineering and Translational Medicine at NYU Abu Dhabi, is offering a third option: ingestible electro-technology that can directly stimulate the brain in order to treat certain disease states and conditions.

 The technology he is building takes advantage of the highway of circuits that connect the gut to the brain.
 While the brain connects extensively to the rest of the body through the peripheral nervous system, there is an especially robust series of receptors in the gut.
 That means that you can manipulate brain circuits from the stomach, rather than having to access them through surgery or other invasive procedures.